stelligent/mu/README.md

     ### Attributes for the ELB
     loadBalancer:
       internal: true                # Whether to create an internal ELB or not (default: false)
+      hostedzone: mydomain.com      # HostedZone in Route53 to create ELB DNS for.
+Leave blank to not create DNS (default: none)
+      name: api                     # Name to register in hostedzone for ELB DNS.  (default: environment name)

     ### Attributes for the VPC to target.
 If not defined, a VPC will be created. (default: none)
     vpcTarget: